Veeam Agent Management Infrastructure

 To learn more, see the Deployment section in the Veeam Backup & Replication User Guide.

-To deploy and manage Veeam Agent for Microsoft Windows, Veeam Agent for Linux or Veeam Agent for Mac on computers in your infrastructure, you must add computers that you want to protect with Veeam Agents to the inventory in the Veeam Backup & Replication console.
+To manage Veeam Agents on computers in your infrastructure, you must add computers that you want to protect to the inventory in the Veeam Backup & Replication console and deploy Veeam Agents.
 In Veeam Backup & Replication, protected computers are organized into protection groups.
 To learn more, see Protection Groups.

-Veeam Backup & Replication lets you deploy and manage Veeam Agent on machines of the following types:
+Veeam Backup & Replication lets you manage Veeam Agent on computers of the following types:

 - Workstations and servers running a Linux OS